 However this is not taking in to consideration the mycotoxins that might be produced from water-damaged buildings.
 In these situations, leaving the property may be needed.

-How Do You Remove Alfatoxin From The Body?
+How Do You Detox Alfatoxin From The Body?

 Climate And Mycotoxins